lixiannn/secure_code_review/README.md

   voucher_discount_amount = voucher_discount.get(voucher_code)
   final_price = original_price - discount_amount - voucher_discount_amount
   ```
   The above code applies discount to an item before a user checks out his/her cart.
-Under the correct circumstances, only either voucher discount or discount from promotion should be allowed.
+In this case, there is a voucher discount and a promotional discount.
+The business requirement is that only one of the two discounts may be applied.
 Double discount is not allowed.

   However, failure to translate the above business requirement into code allows for double discount, allowing users to get more discount than what should have been allowed.